Embedding Python in C++, Part 3

 I tested two situations.
 First, explicitly cast a C++ STL container to a Python object, then call the objects Python methods.
 The code remains in C++; there is no Python packages or modules involved.
 Second, pass a C++ STL container to a Python function (called in C++ code), then inspect the input argument in the Python code of said function.

-Note that stl.h is #included.
-Also not that at one point the Python module listed above is imported.
+d.
+Also not that at one point the Python module listed above is import

 Code: